-During the writing of this essay I visited a quotes website and queried all the quotes containing the word truth.
+During the writing of this essay I visited a quotes website and queried all the quotes containing the word "Truth".
 I grabbed a whole boatload of quotes and organized them.
 It's interesting that these quotes span a few millennia.
-I organized them under a common theme.
-What do you think about my grouping?
-Does it make sense?
+All the quotes can be organized across the following few themes: